sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 Requirements: Tampermonkey and The script it self

-How to install : Intall as zip, open krunker hack .js file, copy , OPEN TAMPERMONKEY, Press the + icon on the top to add script, Delete what automatically comes up in tampermonkey when you press the add (+) button.
+How to install : Intall as zip, open the MAIN krunker hack .js file, copy , OPEN TAMPERMONKEY, Press the + icon on the top to add script, Delete what automatically comes up in tampermonkey when you press the add (+) button.
 PASTE WHAT'S ON the krunker hacks .js FILE TO the new SCRIPT IN TAMPERMONKEY, SAVE THE FILE, OPEN KRUNKER.IO, HAVE FUN!

 # More Notices
 PLEASE DO NOT FORK THIS, ONLY LOSERS WHO DON'T KNOW HOW TO CODE DO SO, I WANT TO WORK ON IT BY MYSELF!!
 PLS PLS PLS.